 This is a volunteer appointment.
 Term of office varies.
 Only one member of the Commission may live outside of the city limits of Arvada.
 NOTE: A background check will be required before serving on this Board.

-There are currently no vacancies on this board.
+There are currently no vacancies on the Arts and Culture Commission.

 For more information about the Arts and Culture Commission, please contact Adelle Burton, ABurton@arvada.org.